vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 ### **For Beginners**
 1. Start with [**Chapter 1: Earned Boundaries**](chapters/01-introduction-to-microservices.md)
 2. Read [**The Preface**](PREFACE.md) to understand the book's philosophy
-3. Progress sequentially through Parts I → II → III
+3. Progress through Parts I → X. All 23 chapters are in this repo.

 ### **For Experienced Practitioners**
 1. Review the [**Table of Contents**](#-table-of-contents) above